Department Chair: James Schnepf

 With an emphasis on problem solving as a core component of the major, it provides a good foundation of skills valuable to many different careers and is not limited to those interested in software development.

 The Computer Science Department is committed to using assessment for the improvement of its curriculum and programs.
-To this end, it engages in several assessment strategies, including the following:
+To this end, it engages in several assessment strategies.

 The computer science department offers a major in computer science; it also offers a major in numerical computation jointly with the mathematics department.
 Information about the numerical computation major is in a separate section for that major.
 In addition, students may develop individualized majors which meet their particular interests.
 (See the section on individualizing a traditional major under Academic Regulations.)

 This major focuses on the study and implementation of algorithms and the theoretical foundations of computing.
 It is appropriate for students interested in the full range of computing including software design, systems analysis, and graduate study in computer science.

 Students who complete MATH 120 may substitute MATH 239 for CSCI 239.